AbdoGKash/farm_orchard_management_dashboard/README.md

 # 🚀 Welcome to the farm_orchard_management_dashboard repository!

-Welcome to the Farm Orchard Management Dashboard repository.
 This project is a comprehensive solution for managing and monitoring the operations of a farm orchard.
 It provides a user-friendly interface for logging in, viewing orchard details, and accessing various support and notification features.

 # 🔧 Overview: